 Best known for… the champagne button

 After being introduced to this restaurant by my best friend it’s now become one of my favourite restaurants.
-It’s fine dining so slightly pricey but the portions are generous.
-It’s not child-friendly so be aware if you have young children and wanted to dine with them,.
-Under 14s are not permitted at BBR however if you’re planning a meal with friends or a loved one, it’s a fabulous place to eat.
+Its fine-dining prices are compensated by the generous portions.
+Bob Bob Ricard is an adults-only dining place so bare this in mind if you have young children and wanted to dine with them.
+Under 14s are not permitted here however if you’re planning a meal with your friends or partner, it’s a fabulous place to eat.
 The food cuisine is Russian and British which threw me off at the beginning but it’s fantastic and everything is cooked with perfection.

 We went here for Daddy P’s 30th birthday (see photos of our day) and I was blown away again by the opulent decor and good food.
 Our favourite thing to order was the pelmeni for the starter, mariner’s fish pie and lobster mash for the mains and for dessert, the BBR signature chocolate glory which looks amazing and eating it is really a little experience in itself!
 The waiter/waitress comes over to drizzle hot chocolate sauce over your beautiful gold ball to reveal the delicious goodness inside… amazing!

 Best known for… the floral installations

 I’m sure anyone who passes the doors of The Ivy Chelsea Garden is bound to be tempted to take a photo.
 Look at the glorious arrangement – it always looks so opulent and beautiful!
 For this festive season, they’ve kitted it out in the style of a gingerbread house – check it out on their instagram page, @ivychelsgarden